-The legal form of an AG could be perceived as a competitive disadvantage due to its reduced flexibility, particularly when it comes to raising further capital via the capital markets.
-Many peers and competitors, including those listed on the German marketplace, are also incorporated in the legal form of an N.V. or transition from the German to the Dutch exchange and we believe this cross-border change of our corporate structure was necessary to bridge the gap.
-This step benefits current shareholders in the long term as it helps us build an international presence in the marketplace.
+DR. ULRICH DAUER: The legal form of an AG could be perceived as a competitive disadvantage due to its reduced flexibility, particularly when it comes to raising further capital via the capital markets.
+Many peers and competitors, including those listed on the German marketplace, are also incorporated in the legal form of an N.V. or are transitioning from the German to the Dutch exchange.
+We believe this cross-border change of our corporate structure was necessary to bridge the gap.
+This step benefits current shareholders in the long term, as it helps us build an international presence in the marketplace.